Smart, contract-ready commercial truck insurance for tractor-trailers.

 Cost explanation

-How much does Tractor-trailer Insurance cost?
+How much does Semi-Truck and Trailer Insurance cost?

-Tractor-trailer insurance typically ranges from about $12,000–$28,000 per unit annually for established operations, and $16,000–$38,000 for new ventures.
+Semi-truck and trailer insurance typically costs about $12,000–$28,000 per unit annually for established operations, and $16,000–$38,000 for new ventures.
 Line items often break down as $9,000–$22,000 for auto liability, ~3.5%–6% of equipment value for physical damage, and $1,200–$4,500 for a $100k cargo limit.

 Pricing depends on lanes, commodities, driver records, loss history, equipment values, and safety controls (ELDs/cameras, secure parking).
 These are estimates only—fill out our quick contact form to get started.